top of page

 ABOUT DENiZ

-Passionate in the Lied- and concert genre Deniz performed recently at the revived Festival Capuchos 2023 in Portugal alongside pianist David Santos with songs by Berlioz, Brahms, Korngold, Berg, Marx, A. Mahler, Montsalvage and Gershwin where she received huge recognition from the Scherzo Magazine for her "impeccable French, without the slightest hint of a German accent, this singer, whom we did not know, acts as a revelation: at ease in all registers, she knows how to put her very homogeneous voice, with a beautiful round and dark timbre to the times, at the service of expression, fine and sensitive..as a result, it is on an opera stage that we dream of hearing her now.“
+The following season 22/23 she joined the ensemble of Komische Oper Berlin and received recognition from the press as „Una Donna“ in Intolleranza 1960: „..through her expressive approach to this role, Deniz Uzun uncovers traces of the bel canto tradition..“ written by Neue Musikzeitung.
+Later Deniz gave her role and house debut as „Orlofsky“ in Die Fledermaus at Teatro Carlo Felice and returned to Opernhaus Zürich to debut as „Luigia“ in Viva La Mamma alongside Ambrogio Maestri, followed by her first Wagner role at Müpa Budapest as „Waltraute“ in Götterdämmerung under the baton of Ádám Fischer.
+Passionate in the Lied- and concert genre Deniz performed recently a French, English and German recital at the revived Festival Capuchos 2023 in Portugal alongside pianist David Santos where she received huge recognition from the Scherzo Magazine for her „impeccable French, without the slightest hint of a German accent, this singer, whom we did not know, acts as a revelation: at ease in all registers, she knows how to put her very homogeneous voice, with a beautiful round and dark timbre, at the service of expression, fine and sensitive … as a result, it is on an opera stage that we dream of hearing her now.“

-Throughout the course of her career Deniz has worked with conductors such as Fabio Luisi, Ádám Fischer, Franz Welser-Möst, Nello Santi, Simone Young, Oksana Lyniv, Kirill Petrenko, Vladimir Jurowski, Jakup Hrůša, Jérémie Rhorer, Vasily Petrenko, Markus Poschner, Gianandrea Noseda and William Christie, as well as with directors Barrie Kosky, Calixto Bieito, Robert Carsen, Andreas Homoki, Dmitri Tcherniakov, Krzysztof Warlikowski, Nina Russi and Marie-Ève Signeyrole.
+Throughout the course of her career Deniz has worked with conductors such as Nello Santi, Simone Young, Oksana Lyniv, Kirill Petrenko, Vladimir Jurowski, Jakup Hrůša, Vasily Petrenko, Markus Poschner, Gianandrea Noseda, Gabriele Ferro, James Gaffigan, Patrick Lange, Adrian Kelly, Gabriel Feltz, as well as with directors Barrie Kosky, Calixto Bieito, Robert Carsen, Andreas Homoki, Dmitri Tcherniakov, Krzysztof Warlikowski, Marco Štorman, Andrea Bernard, Fabio Ceresa, Nina Russi and Marie-Ève Signeyrole.

 MUSiCAL iNFLUENCES

-To this day, Deniz is intensively engaged with the genre Lied, especially in the French, German and Russian repertoire.
-She loves trying out different arrangements in her free time, such as songs by Schubert and Ravel with harp and works by Bizet, Caccini and de Falla with guitar.
+To this day, Deniz is deeply involved in the genre of Lied.
+Baroque and folk songs are often combined by Deniz, so she enjoys experimenting with different arrangements in her free time, such as songs by Schubert, Ravel, and Camille Saint-Saëns with harp, as well as works by Bach, Caccini, Bizet, Shostakovich, de Falla as well as folk music from around the world with guitar.
 Her musical career has also been notably shaped, in particular, by contemporary music, for example with the world premiere in 2004 of To infinity by Rolf Rudin which was inspired by letters written by Vincent van Gogh; later by the works of Aribert Reimann, Wolfgang Rihm and Christian Dachez.
 In 2017 she performed 13 songs inspired by postcards written by Jurek Becker and composed by Miroslav Srnka in concerts in Munich and at the Salzburg Mozarteum with Tobias Truniger on the piano.
-During the Covid-Pandemic Deniz Uzun created with Yulia Levin a series of concerts named „Opera goes Folk“ at the Opernhaus Zürich, which included songs by Rodrigo Joaquín, Schostakowitsch, Kodaly etc.
+During the Covid-Pandemic Deniz Uzun created with Yulia Levin a series of concerts named „Opera goes Folk“ at the Opernhaus Zürich, which included songs by Rodrigo Joaquín, Schostakowitsch, Kodaly and Ravel.

-Since her early youth she has not only been inspired by classical music, but also by an eclectic mix of genres, cultures and eras including such bands as Air, Radiohead and System of a Down.
+Since her early youth she has not only been inspired by classical music, but also by an eclectic mix of genres, cultures and eras including such bands as Kardes Türküler, Replikas, Air, Radiohead, The Doors and System of a Down.
 The sounds of Eastern European folk music, including Turkish Folk Poetry, as well as Yiddish and Sephardic songs let her repertoire grow in various directions.
 Her passion for world music peaked in the years 2009 to 2013 through numerous appearances with her international band Alyuvar.
 Most recently she performed at Komische Oper Berlin with Kardes Türküler in February 2022.
-In August 2022 Deniz will present a colourful program with the title „Bosporus ride- honey&blood“ at the world music festival Inselsommer in Ludwigshafen, Germany alongside Jon Wassermann (guitar, lute) and Onur Calfskin (clarinet).
+In August 2022 Deniz presented a program with the title „Bosporus ridehoney & blood“ at the world music festival Inselsommer in Ludwigshafen, Germany, accompanied by e-guitar, clarinet and drums that included Turkish, Russian and Greek folk music.
+Deniz is a passionate cineaste, cook, host, dancer, writer, piano player, DJ and godmother alongside her singing activities.

 A musical career like hers would not be possible without the support of the following mentors to whom a special thanks is due here: Oylun Erdayi, Annette Grossmann, Snezana Stamenkovic, Wolfgang Brendel, Andreas Poulimenos, Corradina Caporello, Kevin Murphy, Edith Wiens, Tobias Truninger, Carrie-Ann Matthesson and last but certainly not least Yulia Levin.